 Unfortunately, it often goes undetected until it is too late.
 This cancer is seldom caught early because the signs and symptoms often do not appear until the disease is advanced.

 If you or someone you know has been diagnosed with pancreatic cancer, it is important to seek support from others.
-Pancreatic cancer support groups can be a great resource for information, and emotional and financial support.
+Pancreatic cancer support groups can be a great resource for information and emotional and financial support.

-How to find supportive care services for pancreatic cancer?
+How to find pancreatic cancer support groups?

 Pancreatic cancer is distressing and frightening for patients and their loved ones.
 But you are not alone.
 It might be beneficial to talk to someone who has gone through a similar experience.

-Support groups are a great way for those diagnosed with pancreatic cancer, no matter where they are in their treatment journey, and their loved ones, to connect.
+Support groups are a great way for those diagnosed with pancreatic cancer, no matter where they are in their treatment journey and their loved ones, to connect.